-Admittedly we Londoners love a dingy local boozer just as much as we do a classy compact cocktail bar, but there are occasions when neither quite hit the mark.
-In the summer we want to free our hair to the wind and catch the last of the evening sun on our backs, and in the winter we want to escape stuffy central heating and sweaty-bodied masses for a breath of crisp fresh air.
-Fortunately this does not prove much of an issue – for hallelujah, we are blessed with the humble beauty and airy haven that is the rooftop bar.
+Admittedly, Londoners love a dingy local boozer just as much as a classy cocktail bar, but there are occasions when neither quite hit the mark.
+In the summer we want to free our hair to the wind and feel the warmth of the low evening sun on our backs, but come winter, all we want is to escape stuffy central heating and sweaty tube masses for a breath of crisp fresh air.
+Fortunately this does not prove much of an issue, for hallelujah - London is blessed with many a rooftop and by consequence, many a rooftop bar.

-Better still we are spoilt for choice with locations right across the capital offering terrace views of the city skyline from North, South, East and West.
-Some offer dining space too – ideal for an idyllic lunch in the sun or a memorable dinner under the stars.
+There are rooftop bars spread right across the capital, offering terrace views of the city skyline from north, south, east and west.
+Some offer dining space too – ideal for an idyllic lunch in the sun or a few nibbles as the sun goes down.

-Unsurprisingly many of the largest hotspots are located in the City – catering for the mass of cooped-up office workers in desperate need of an open-air escape from their desks.
-However don’t overlook the smaller more secretive sun-spots (which locals in the know try to keep to themselves) – for a relaxed post-work drink with a colleague or an intimate gathering with friends these can be just the ticket.
+It's perhaps unsurprising that the City of London boasts a plethora of swanky rooftop bars - from the glorious greenery of Sky Pod at Sky Garden, to the high-rise views of Coq D'Argent - catering for office workers in desperate need of an escape from lunch al desko.
+Don’t overlook the smaller more secretive sun-spots (which locals in the know try to keep to themselves) – for a relaxed post-work drink with a colleague or an intimate gathering with friends these can be just the ticket.

 So whether it’s for a wild night out on the tiles or a civilised supper under the stars, get yourself to one of London's best rooftop bars and enjoy the great outdoors!
 Take a perch and gaze out over one of the most outstanding cityscapes in the world (if we may say so ourselves).
 Scroll down to find SquareMeal’s list of the best rooftop bars in London in which to enjoy a beverage (or three) al fresco.
 We’re confident that one or two of these top-floor hotspots will become regular destinations on your drinking agenda.